 Set a timer for 15-30 minutes and press start, grab one of the bins you filled in step 1, and start sorting.
 Put any trash, recycling, items to shred, or items to give away in their respective bins.

 Start a pile of items to return to the space you’re organizing.
-If you think of narrower categories as you’re sorting, you can start creating those piles.
+If you’d like, you can break this pile down into sub-categories.

-If this feels too overwhelming for you, you can create one big pile of items to return to the area you’re organizing, then complete a second round of sorting to organize those items into narrower categories.
+If this feels too overwhelming for you, start with creating one big pile of items to return to the area you’re organizing, then complete a second round of sorting to organize those items into narrower categories.

 Once your timer goes off, you’re done for the day, unless you have the time and energy for another round or two.
 If you’ve blocked out the entire day to work on this organizing project, then work for 15 minutes to an hour, take a break, then start again.
 Continue this process until all of the bins you filled in step one are sorted and decluttered.